GeoLarryLai/pyTopoComplexity/README.md

 * osgeo

 ## License
-segmenteverygrain is licensed under the [Apache License 2.0](LICENSE).
+pyTopoComlexity is licensed under the [Apache License 2.0](LICENSE).